mkorthof/traflimit/README.md

 # Traffic Limit (traflimit)
-Limits amount of bandwidth that can be used by your host/vps/vm
+## Limits amount of bandwidth that can be used by your host/vps/vm

+This script will help you limit the amount of bandwidth that you consume so that you can predict/budget bandwidth fees while using services such as AWS, MS Azure, RackSpace Cloud etc which bill based on bandwidth utilization.

 * ***Work in progress!***
 * read script headers for details